 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Journal of Systems and Control Engineering editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Proceedings of the Institution of Mechanical Engineers, Part I: Journal of Systems and Control Engineering editorial office as follows: